Bill could make CBD products illegal; hemp stores, farmers at risk of losing business

 Advocates said the bill contradicts federal law, which currently allows hemp products to be sold with 0.3% delta 9 THC.

 The bill would only allow products to have .25 milligrams of THC per serving.
-Andrew Amatucci, president of the Virginia Hemp Coalition, said this would significantly reduce the efficacy of many products.
+Jason Amatucci, president of the Virginia Hemp Coalition, said this would significantly reduce the efficacy of many products.

 “What we’re seeing with this .25 per serving.
 First of all, what is a serving?
 The bill doesn’t say anything.
 It doesn’t talk about that.
 Then it says 1 milligram per package - that is extremely low,” Amatucci said.